adamjanbialek/the-latest/README.md

 navigate to http://localhost:4200.
 You can run the tests using the command "ng test".

+## Ideas for future improvements:
+1. Add mobile-specific version of navigation and add some links to it.
+2. Implement authentication mechanism.

 ## Conclusion
 This documentation provides an overview of the application structure, components, services, routing, functionality, styling approach, and potential future improvements for version 1.0.0.